oscar-foxtrot/MITx-6.00.1x/Unit 6 Algorithmic Complexity/Problem Set 6 (answers)/problem1_answers.md

 1-4.
 For large values of n, an algorithm that takes 20000n^2 steps has better time complexity (takes less time) than one that takes 0.001n^5 steps
 Answer:
 ##### TRUE
-Explanation: The first mentioned algorithm has the complexity of O(n^2) while the latter has the complexity of O(n^5) (fist is better)
+Explanation: The first mentioned algorithm has the complexity of O(n^2) while the latter has the complexity of O(n^5) (first is better)